To celebrate Roald Dahl Day on the 13th September, I’ve put together a fun collection of Roald Dahl science experiments and activity ideas.

 I love, love, love this Willy Wonka inspired play dough from The Imagination Tree.

-Try smelling it, mixing the colours or use forces to squash, push and pull it.
+Try smelling it, mixing the colours or using forces to squash, push and pull it.
 A fun idea is to make a shape using the least number of movements you can.

 Make Your Own Great Glass Elevator

-Can your design a pulley system to lift a homemade elevator?
+Design and build a pulley system to lift a homemade elevator.

 Georges Marvellous Medicine Experiments – Roald Dahl Science Experiments